madisonfisher/pandas-challenge_MBF/README.md

 - The average price of the items purchased in the game.
 - Total number of purchases made in the game.
 - Total revenue generated from purchases made in the game.

+## Gender Demographics
+- The count and percentage of Males, Females, and Other / Non-Disclosed.

+## Purchasing Analysis (Gender)
+- The purchase count by gender.
+- The average purchase price by gender.
+- Total amount purchased by gender.
+- Average purchase per unique person by gender.

+## Age Demographics
+- The count and percentage of people below 10, then from 10-40 in 5 year increments, and above 40.

+## Purchasing Analysis (Age)
+- The purchase count by age.
+- The average purchase price by age.
+- Total amount purchased by age.
+- Average purchase per unique person by age.